ColdBox/coldbox-platform/readme.md

 **CommandBox (Recommended)**

-We recommend you use [CommandBox](https://www.ortussolutions.com/products/commandbox), our CFML CLI and package manager, to install ColdBox.
+We recommend you use [CommandBox](https://www.ortussolutions.com/products/commandbox), our CLI and package manager, to install ColdBox.

 **Stable Release**